Carbon Steel Machining Services

 Mid Carbon Steel

 Mid Carbon Steel contains carbon from 0.3% to 0.6%, as known as with a shorter tempering time than high carbon steel and moderate carbon content.
 Its properties are between high carbon steel and low carbon steel.
-It is mainly used in manufacturing of stainless steel.
+It is mainly used in the manufacturing of stainless steel.

 Low Carbon Steel